notbowen/gwak/README.md

 ## To-Do

-- [-] Implement an adapter for CTFd and get the basic structure out
+- [ ] Implement an adapter for CTFd and get the basic structure out (In Progress)
 - [ ] Implement custom errors
 - [ ] Create a default config directory programatically
 - [ ] Figure out how to parse a default config directory